radislavkrasnovsharksw/technicalInterview.node/README.md

 ## Installation Instructions

-Before installing the project, copy the `.env_sample` file in the root directory and create a `.env` file with your environment variables configured.
+Before installing the project, copy the `.env.sample` file in the root directory and create a `.env` file with your environment variables configured.

 You can install and run the project using one of the following methods: